uvarc/workshop-site/content/lesson/fiji-omero.md

 * the groups that the user belongs to and the associated group ID.
 This ID is important when you want to access images stored for a particular group;
 * the projects and datasets for a particular group (specified via unique grpup ID);
 * and a list of images, organized by project and dataset, that the user has access to in a particular group.

+The following script, `Omero_info.py` establishes a connection to the OMERO database and outputs your OMERO group memberships, as well as a list of all of your projects, datasets, and images.
+The code contains separate functions to connect to the database, retrieve information from the database, and parse the data into a set of tables.
+If you're just starting with programming, you may find it helpful to work through our [Fiji Scripting](/lesson/fiji-scripting/) and other tutorials on our [learning portal](/categories/).

+(Click on the black triangle next to **View** to take a look at the script.)

 <details>
 <summary>View `Omero_Info.py` script</summary>